What's new in Texas?

 in the home.

-Our goal is to teach standard English, or CALPS (Cognitive Academic Language Proficiency Skills) so that all Americans can communicate with each other.
+Our goal is to teach “academic” English, or CALPS (Cognitive Academic Language Proficiency Skills) so that all Americans can communicate with each other on a sophisticated level.
 The TEKS says that all students must learn the conventions of our English language.
 Teachers must do their best to find a way to help their students master the English language.
 There is more than one way to do this effectively.

 Learn more about different Languages.